The article is a continuation of my previous where I described why including minimum 25-35% …

-You’ll probably have the impression that it took you longer than usual to do this.
-But, it actually took the same amount of time.
+You’ll probably have the impression that it took you longer than usual to do this, but it actually took the same amount of time.
 You just did your regular activity – while staying more mindful.
-I believe that mindfulness acually gives us the impression that times goes slower, which is priceless.
+I believe that mindfulness actually gives us the impression that times goes slower, which is priceless.

 The next step of mindfulness will be to have a glimpse of a thought about the fact that you actually have access to clean water.
 Awareness of this will make you feel grateful and happier about your life.
 Having water is not taken for granted in many parts of the world.
-You don’t have to dig into these thoughts.
-Just a short glimpse of gratitude can make you a happy, mindful person.
+Just a short glimpse of gratitude can make you a happier person.

-I always keep my sounds turned off, only using vibration mode.
-It sometimes pisses off my friends, because I rarely pick up my phone.
-But I check it often enough to make appointments or to react if someone needs my help.
-I choose when I want to be connected.
+I always keep my sounds turned off, only using vibration mode or mute totally.
+It sometimes pisses off my friends, because I rarely pick up my phone, but I prefer to choose when I want to be connected.